 Research

+Our interest is mainly focused on exploring supramolecular host structures, so-called ‘molecular flasks’, for catalysis.
 The main goal is not only to perform chemistry in these host structures, but to find solutions for current challenges in synthetic organic chemistry that are difficult to address with traditional tools.
+Currently, the focus is mainly on glycosylation chemistry, terpene cyclizations, and C-H oxidation.

 Terpene Cyclizations

-Terpenes constitute the largest and most diverse class of natural products with several tens of thousands of different members.
-Important current drugs like taxol/paclitaxel (cancer treatment) or artemisinin (anti-malaria) have emerged from terpene natural products.
-Interestingly, the variety of terpene products in nature is formed from only a handful of relatively simple acyclic precursors: geranyl-pyrophosphate (PP) for monoterpenes (10 C-atoms), farnesyl-PP for sesquiterpenes (15 C-atoms) and geranylgeranyl-PP in case of diterpenes (20 C-atoms).
-These simple precursors are cyclized via complex cationic reaction cascades, termed tail-to-head terpene (THT) cyclizations, into the whole variety of terpene carbon structures.
-As an example the biosynthesis of taxol is shown here:
+Interestingly, the variety of terpene products in nature is generated from only a handful of relatively simple acyclic precursors: geranyl-pyrophosphate (PP) for monoterpenes (10 C-atoms), farnesyl-PP for sesquiterpenes (15 C-atoms), and geranylgeranyl-PP in case of diterpenes (20 C-atoms).
+These simple precursors are cyclized via complex cationic reaction cascades, termed tail-to-head terpene (THT) cyclizations, into the whole variety of natural terpene carbon structures.
+As an example, the biosynthesis of taxol is shown here:

 J. Am.
 Chem.
 Soc.
 2020142, 5894.